Mars Attacks: Further trading card series

 In 2017, to commemorate the franchise's 55th anniversary, Topps released an official sequel series to the original 1962 55-card series called Mars Attacks: The Revenge!, which takes place five years after the events in the original series and chronicles a second invasion of Earth by the surviving Martians that were off-world and on Earth during the destruction of Mars.
 It contained 110 cards - the story itself (cards #1–55) and rough pencil art for the story cards (cards #P-1–P-55).
 No subsets were made for this series.
 It was sold as a complete box set that contained only the unwrapped 110 cards.

-A third series of trading cards, Mars Attacks: Uprising, was released in 2020 exclusively through a Kickstarter campaign, with cards sent to those who donated to the campaign.
-Multiple artists were tapped to create multiple storylines, which generally depict counterattacking humans beginning to turn the tide against the Martian invasion.
+A third series of trading cards, Mars Attacks: Uprising, was released in 2020 exclusively through a second Kickstarter campaign, with cards sent to those who donated to the campaign.
+Multiple artists were tapped to create a base set of 81 cards and six subsets, which generally depict counterattacking humans beginning to turn the tide against the Martian invasion.

+Comic books

+In 1988, a four-issue comic book miniseries titled Mars Attacks Mini Comics was published by Pocket Comics.
+Fifty-four issues were planned, but the series was cancelled after said four issues were released.
+Issues #5 and 6 were announced, but they were never published.

+Starting in 1994 Topps Comics, initially in conjunction with the Mars Attacks Archives trading card series, issued a five-issue comic book miniseries based on the original 55 cards written by Keith Giffen and drawn by Charles Adlard.
+Topps Comics continued the story in an ongoing series that lasted seven issues, a one-shot titled Mars Attacks Baseball Special #1 (June 1996) and another miniseries titled Mars Attacks High School #1–2 (May and September 1997).
+Wizard magazine and Topps Comics also published a #1/2 issue and an Ace Edition issue (#65).
+A graphic novel titled Mars Attacks Graphic Album (1994) collected the original five-issue miniseries (but did not collect any of the five issues' back-up stories) along with an original short story, 1962-The Untold Tales: God Save the Queen!.

+To tie in with the release of the film Mars Attacks! in 1996, two comic book intercompany crossovers with Image Comics continued the Topps Comics run, with the first one titled Mars Attacks The Savage Dragon #1–4 (December 1996 – March 1997) and the second one titled Mars Attacks Image #1–4 (December 1996 – April 1997), both of which depicted the Martians battling the Image Comics superhero the Savage Dragon and other characters from the wider Image Universe, respectively.
+The Savage Dragon (vol. 2) #37 (April 1997) was connected to the two miniseries as well, with both of the two miniseries' events and both of their aftermaths being heavily referenced in later storylines of The Savage Dragon (vol. 2).